 *Optional seating choices:

-VIP Seating – Passengers will be seated in the front rows of the bus and also have 2 x seats per person - their seat PLUS the seat beside them, guaranteeing them a Window Seat.
+VIP Seating – Passengers will be seated in the front rows of the bus and have 2 x seats per person - their seat PLUS the seat beside them, guaranteeing them a Window Seat.
 More space, more comfort and social distancing.